Back to Documentation

 Patterns detecting attempts to extract sensitive data through AI assistant behavior, and supply chain risks in the components your assistant pulls in.

-The open-source CLI focuses on AI assistant configuration files and currently ships 16 rules covering Cursor rules, MCP configs, and related files.
-List them anytime:
+The review that runs in the Governance Studio and in CI focuses on AI assistant configuration files, and currently ships 16 rules covering Cursor rules, MCP configs, and related files.
+The Studio lists every rule it loaded alongside the results, so you can always see what was checked.